 One of the biggest challenges of visiting Mount Cook is that it’s extremely popular.
 The trails can get packed during school holidays in December and January, when the weather is at its warmest and families from all over the world are on vacation.
-If your schedule allows, spring and autumn are less crowded and no less beautiful, in fact during these months you’ll be able to see the larger icebergs floating in the lake.
-If you do visit in summer, beware that it can get quite sunny on the trail at mid-day so be sure to bring protection.
-If you run out of water (as we did) kids will enjoy refilling their bottles from the pure, refreshing water.
+If your schedule allows, spring and autumn are less crowded and no less beautiful; in fact during these months, you’ll be able to see the larger icebergs floating in the lake.
+If you visit in summer, beware that it can get quite sunny on the trail at mid-day, so be sure to bring protection.
+If you run out of water (as we did), kids will enjoy refilling their bottles from the pure, refreshing water.
 It’s the best we’ve ever tasted!

 Thanks to Melissa from The Family Voyage

 We never expected that Wanaka would be so much fun to visit!
 What attracted us to the town is the famous Puzzling World – a place where you can bend your mind with different games and puzzles, immerse yourself in illusion rooms, or test your problem-solving skills.
 If it’s not raining, we recommend trying to figure out the maze – the world’s first 3D Great Maze and taking some creative photos with the Leaning Tower of Wanaka.
 Puzzling World is a great attraction and one of the best things to do in Wanaka with kids.